arpanmukherjee/Library-Management-System/README.md

 period detail.
 The library manager may reserve or release an item in the records, on the respective event of issuing or return of a resource.
+This project has been completed under the course OOPD for 1st semester.